Confidence and discoveries with e-values: Three approaches to hypothesis testing

 Fisher's interpretation of hypothesis testing was in terms of a disjunction \citep[Section III.1]{Fisher:1973-short}.
 If $A$ is a critical region of a small size $\alpha$ and we observe an outcome in $A$, then \emph{either the null hypothesis is wrong or ``a rare chance has occurred''}.
 To avoid any frequentist connotations, we may express it in the equivalent form \emph{the null hypothesis is wrong unless the outcome is strange} (``unless'' being one of the ways to express the idea of disjunction \citep[Section 14]{Kleene:1967}).
 A similar interpretation is applicable to \p-values and \e-values: e.g., if we observe a large \e-value, then the null hypothesis is wrong unless the outcome is strange.

 In Neyman and Pearson's approach to hypothesis testing, a big role is played by alternative hypotheses.
-In \e-testing, the notion of an alternative hypothesis becomes superfluous to some degree: choosing an \e-variable $E$ can often be interpreted as choosing an alternative hypothesis in such a way that $E$ is the likelihood ratio of the alternative hypothesis to the null \citep[Section 2.2]{Shafer:2021}.
+In \e-testing, the notion of an alternative hypothesis plays a less independent role: choosing an \e-variable $E$ can often be interpreted as choosing an alternative hypothesis in such a way that $E$ is the likelihood ratio of the alternative hypothesis to the null \citep[2.2]{Shafer:2021}.